ECB willing to learn lessons from Steinhoff buys, says Draghi

 He said policymakers were discussing the issue but “I cannot elaborate a lot about what we are going to do next.”

-Some members of the European Parliament, academics and activists have described this part of the ECB’s 2.55 trillion euros bond-buying programme as too risky both for the bank’s finances and its reputation.
+Some members of the European Parliament, academics and activists have described this part of the ECB’s 2.55 trillion euros bond-buying program as too risky both for the bank’s finances and its reputation.

 The ECB can only buy investment-grade debt but it does not have to sell bonds that are downgraded below that level.